Carbine Williams

 Carbine Williams is a 1952 American drama film directed by Richard Thorpe and starring James Stewart, Jean Hagen and Wendell Corey.
-The film follows the life of its namesake, David Marshall Williams, who invented the operating principle for the M1 Carbine while in a North Carolina prison.
-The M1 Carbine was used extensively by the U.S. military during World War II, the Korean War, and the Vietnam War.
+The film follows the life of its namesake, David Marshall Williams, who invented the operating principle for the M1 carbine gun while in a North Carolina prison.
+The carbine was used extensively by the U.S. military during World War II, the Korean War and the Vietnam War.

-Originally filmed in black-and-white, it is also shown in a computer-colorized version.
+Originally filmed in black-and-white, the film has also been colorized.